yeti-switch/doc/docs/en/quick_start.rst

 Chapter 2.
 Additional Dialpeer
 ===============================

-In this Chapter we'll improve basic configuration that is described in :ref:`Chapter 1 <quick_start_chapter1>` above by adding new :ref:`Dialpeers <dialpeers>` that will help to spend less money for calling to the numbers that have some prefixes.
+In this Chapter we'll improve basic configuration that is described in :ref:`Chapter 1 <quick_start_chapter1>` above by adding new :ref:`Dialpeers <dialpeers>` that will help to spend less money for calling to the alternative routes.

 In our new example the same :ref:`Vendor <contractors>` (Contractor B from basic configuration) proposed us special price for all calls that will be made to the numbers that start from **38048** (regional code of Odessa city in Ukraine).